danjgale/surfplot/docs/installation.rst

 	- `nibabel`_ (>=3.0.0)
 	- `vtk`_ (>=8.1.0)

-Several of the :ref:`tutorials` make use of additional neuroimaging packages.
+Several of the :ref:`tutorials_examples` make use of additional neuroimaging packages.
 Although these packages are not required for installation, they are recommended to make your brainplotting life a bit easier.
 These are:

 	- `nilearn`_ (for manipulating images and volume-to-surface projections)
 	- `brainnotation`_ (for volume-to-surface projections and surface-to-surface resampling)